 CAUTION: Always wear heavy gloves and eye protection when cleaning or sharpening a blade with this product.

 CAUTION: Always push the brush across and away from the cutting edge when cleaning your blade.
-To replace brush after use, insert bristles of brush into cavity first, then slide forward and push down until brush is fully inset in handle. (see Fig. 2)
+To replace brush after use, insert bristles of the brush into cavity first, then slide forward and push down until brush is fully inset in the handle. (see Fig. 2)

 Position the head of the sharpener over one end of the blade, then lower the unit down so that the cutting edge is resting in the bottom of the V-shaped slot.
 Hold the sharpener as parallel to the cutting edge as possible. (see Fig. 4)

 Apply moderate downward pressure and pull the sharpener over the cutting edge from one end to the other.
 Maintain constant pressure and follow the contour of the blade as you pull. (see Fig. 5)

 CAUTION: Always keep all fingers behind the finger guard and never place freehand on top of the sharpener during use.